 International Alert was founded in 1986 to help people find peaceful solutions to conflict.

 At that time, the number of conflicts between countries was decreasing, but there was an alarming increase in the number of conflicts within countries.
-These conflicts were undermining development and leading to gross violations of human rights.
-Identifying and highlighting individual abuses of human rights was not enough.
+Both types of conflict were undermining development and leading to gross violations of human rights.
+Identifying and highlighting individual abuses of human rights was not enough; a different approach was desperately needed.
+It was out of this urgency that International Alert was born.

-In the mid-1980s, politicians, ministries of foreign affairs and experts in human rights, international law and conflict, met to discuss an alternative approach.
-In 1985 the Standing International Forum on Ethnic Conflict, Development and Human Rights (SIFEC) was founded with the purpose of addressing the issue of internal conflicts and to alert governments and the world to developing crises.
+In 1985 the Standing International Forum on Ethnic Conflict, Development and Human Rights (SIFEC) was founded with the purpose of addressing the issue of conflict and to alert governments and the world to developing crises.
 The following year, SIFEC merged with another organisation, International Alert on Genocide and Massacres, to become the charity we know today.